-Verizon reveals Samsung Galaxy S III maintenance update, Galaxy Tab 10.1 Ice Cream Sandwich updateAlex Wagner - Senior News Editor
+Verizon reveals Samsung Galaxy S III maintenance update, Galaxy Tab 10.1 Ice Cream Sandwich updateAlex Wagner - Editorial Director of News and Content

 Own a Samsung Galaxy S III or Galaxy Tab 10.1 on Verizon?
 Then your weekend is about to get much sweeter, my friend, because Verizon has revealed that each device is due to receive an update soon.
 First up we've got the Galaxy S III, which will be getting a maintenance update that'll bring it up to software version IMM76D.I535VRALG7.
 This update's not a big one, but it does contain a handful of bug fixes, as well as Verizon's Remote Diagnostics Tool that allows a support rep to view a user's device (with permission, of course) for training or troubleshooting.
 The full changelog for the S III's update is as follows: